Portia de Rossi: Career

-In February 2012, it was announced that ABC had ordered a pilot for a new drama series The Smart One, one of whose executive producers was Ellen DeGeneres, and which featured de Rossi in a leading role.
+In February 2012, it was announced that ABC (US, not the Australian Broadcasting Commission) had ordered a pilot for a new drama series The Smart One, one of whose executive producers was Ellen DeGeneres, and which featured de Rossi in a leading role.
 The actress was to star as a "brilliant and successful woman who begrudgingly goes to work for her less-brainy but more popular sister – a former beauty queen, weather girl and now big-city Mayor."
-But The Smart One was not picked up for the 2012–2013 season.
+The Smart One was not picked up for the 2012–2013 season.

 Six years after the series was canceled by Fox, filming for a revived fourth season of Arrested Development began in August 2012, and de Rossi reprised her role as Lindsay Bluth Fünke.
 This fourth season consisted of 15 new episodes, which debuted on Netflix on 26 May 2013.
 Each episode focused on one particular character, with de Rossi's Lindsay featured in episode 3, "Indian Takers", and Episode 8, "Red Hairing", and also appearing in several other episodes of the season.

 In July 2014, ABC confirmed that de Rossi was joining season 4 of Scandal, in the role of Elizabeth North.
 Her recurring role was upgraded to a series regular for the fifth season.
-In April 2017, in season six, de Rossi's character was killed off in a golf club attack.
-De Rossi herself made the decision to depart the series.
+De Rossi made the decision to depart the series in 2017.

 In May 2018, de Rossi announced on The Ellen DeGeneres Show that she would be retiring from acting, though she later elaborated that she would make an exception for future seasons of Arrested Development.

 She is the founder and CEO of the art company General Public.